njtierney/maxcovr/README.md

 maxcovr was created to make results easy to implement, reproduce, and extend by using:

 -   R, a free and open source language
--   An open source solver, lpSolve, that can be used on Linux, Windows, and OSX.
+-   Open source solvers, glpk and lpSolve, that can be used on Linux, Windows, and OSX.
 -   Real-world, open source example data.
 -   Tidyverse principles to make it easy to use and reason with.